composewell/unicode-transforms/NOTES.md

 ### Text (UTF16)
 * [text](https://www.stackage.org/lts/package/text) An efficient packed Unicode text type
 * [text-normal](https://hackage.haskell.org/package/text-normal) Data types for Unicode-normalized text - depends on text-icu

-# Thoughts on package structuring

-In my opinion, it will be good to consolidate all native haskell packages into a standard module structure under a minimum number of packages and evolve those.
-The following structure in three layers should be enough to cover unicode handling:

-1. **_unicode-properties_**: A single package for character database with scripts to update it based on unicode standard database updates.
-2. **_unicode-transforms_**: A lightweight native Haskell package for basic unicode string transforms (normalization, case folding etc.) based on unicode-chars.
-Not a replacement for text-icu.
-3. **_utf8-string_**: A single UTF8 bytestring package including a normalized string representation like text-normal
-4. **_text_**: Existing text package (UTF16 representation).
-Include normalized
-text (text-normal) in the text package based on the native Haskell unicode-transforms package

 # Unicode resources